matrix-org/matrix.org/content/twim-guide.md

 +++
-title = "Writing a good \"This week in Matrix\" entry and guidelines"
+title = "Writing a good \"This week in Matrix\" entry"
 +++

 This week in Matrix, which usually gets called TWIM, is a concept of posting